triggermesh/docs/docs/guides/kuma.md

 ## Install Kuma Service Mesh

-Install kumactl, follow the instructions [at the documentation](https://kuma.io/docs/1.6.x/installation/kubernetes/#download-kumactl)
+Kuma can be installed using their command line tool.
+Follow the instructions [at the documentation](https://kuma.io/docs/1.6.x/installation/kubernetes/#download-kumactl) to install `kumactl`.

-Once kumactl is installed, we are going to install Kuma Service Mesh in the cluster.
+Once installed execute this command to deploy Kuma Service Mesh in the cluster.

 ```console
 kumactl install control-plane --version=1.5.0 --env-var KUMA_RUNTIME_KUBERNETES_VIRTUAL_PROBES_ENABLED=false| kubectl apply -f -